adlytaibi/sgws_config/README.md

 This role and modules are intended to configure a NetApp StorageGRID.
 The following tasks can be performed:

 - Authorize to get a grid token
+- Install signed SSL certificates for API management
-- Install signed SSL certificates
+- Install signed SSL certificates for Storage management
 - Setup an Identity provider
 - Create a local or federated group for admin
 - Authorize to get a tenant token
 - Setup an Identity provider for tenant
 - Create a local or federated group for tenant
-- Generate S3 keys
+- Generate S3 keys for tenant
+- Create bucket for tenant

 Requirements
 ------------